immcantation/tigger/docs/topics/selectNovel.md

 -------------------

 novel
-:   a `data.frame` of the type returned by [findNovelAlleles](findNovelAlleles.md).
+:   `data.frame` of the type returned by [findNovelAlleles](findNovelAlleles.md).

 keep_alleles
-:   a `logical` indicating if different alleles leading to the same novel sequence should be kept.
+:   `logical` indicating if different alleles leading to the same novel sequence should be kept.
 See Details.